A complete classification of shuffle groups: Fixed point ratio and shuffle groups

 Since $k\geq3$, this implies that either $k=p=3$, or $k=4$ and $p=2$.
 For the latter, $n=|V|/k=2^{d-2}$ is a power of $2$.
 Now assume that $k=p=3$.
 Then $n=|V|/k=p^d/k=3^{d-1}$, and so~\eqref{eq:wr} gives $G=\Sy_3\wr C_{d}$.
 Since $G$ is affine, we conclude that $d=1$, which indicates that $n=3^{d-1}=1$. \end{proof}

 A group is said to be \emph{almost simple} if its socle is a nonabelian simple group.
-It is well known that $2$-transitive groups are either affine or almost simple (see, for example,~\cite[Theorem~4.1B]{DM1996}).
+It follows from the well-known Burnside's Theorem \cite[\S 154, Theorem XIII]{B1911} that $2$-transitive groups are either affine or almost simple.

 \begin{proof}[Proof of Theorem~$\ref{thmreduct}$] Let $G=G_{k,kn}$ be $2$-transitive with $k\geq3$.
 If $G$ is affine, then according to Lemma~\ref{lemaffine}, either $k=3$ and $n=1$, or $k=4$ and $n$ is a power of $2$.
 The former leads to $G=G_{3,3}=\Sy_3$, which satisfies the conclusion of the theorem.
 For the latter, since $G$ is $2$-transitive, we conclude from~\eqref{eq:wr} that $n$ is not a power of $4$, and so $n$ is an odd power of $2$, again satisfying the conclusion of the theorem.
 Thus we may assume that $G$ is almost simple for the rest of the proof.